djc/runa/README.rst

 The compiler is being tested on 64-bits OS X and Linux and 32-bits Linux.

-On OS X, the generated LLVM IR targets Yosemite;
-this causes warnings on older versions.
-Look at the final lines of ``runac/codegen.py`` to change the target triple (just change 10.10 to 10.9).

 Preliminary testing has been done on 64-bit Windows 7 as well.
 This seems to work okay when compiling against mingw-w64, although the test suite fails because newlines get rewritten to ``\r\n`` when using ``write()`` with